Senior Care Services Victoria BC: Guide to Essential Support Programs

 - Regular newsletters with caregiver tips

-FCBC hosts specialized support groups for working caregivers and those caring for aging parents.
-Their art therapy and journal workshops provide creative outlets for stress management.
+FCBC also hosts specialized support groups for working caregivers and those caring for aging parents, plus art therapy and journal workshops for stress management.

 BC211: Connecting seniors to local services

-BC211 serves as a vital connection point between seniors and available community resources.
-Seniors’ Entitlement Services provided through Quadra Village Community Center offers system navigation support for seniors aged 55 and older.
+BC211 connects seniors with community resources.
+Seniors' Entitlement Services through Quadra Village Community Center provides system navigation for seniors aged 55 and older.
 Trained volunteer advocates help with:

 - Financial, housing, healthcare, and legal navigation